klacourse/MODA_GC/README.md

 * Open "MODA01_GC_DEF.m" and modify the settings available to match your configuration.
 	Some variables (as the Group Consensus Threshold and the spindle length limit) could be modified in order to create your own set of GC spindles.
 * Run "MODA01_GC_DEF.m" script in matlab.
 * Go to the ./MODA01_pack/currentDate_Time_user.m/output/ to view the results.
 * You can also use the outputs files already saved in the output folder.

 OR
-* Go to http://www.ceams-carsm.ca/mass and request the dataset for MODA.
-Access to these files requires that the investigators submit a copy of their project (as approved by their local ethics board) and a proof of ethical approval.
-Upon reception of these documents, the MASS team will provide to the requesting investigators the whole set of PSG files for the MODA Gold Standard.
-* Copy the 180 edf and XML files into the input folder.

 * Open "MODA02_EEG_DEF.m" and modify the settings available to match your configuration.
+	Set the path to access the PSG edf files you received from MASS.
+	Look at the sections lower for more information.
 * Run "MODA02_EEG_DEF.m" script in matlab.
 * Go to the ./MODA02_pack/currentDate_Time_user.m/output/ to view the results.

-## What to expect from the MASS team

-You should get from the MASS team a folder called "MODA_EDFXML".

-The folder includes
-* #README.txt : description of the MODA_EDFXML folder
-* MODA_EDF folder : includes the 180 edf (PSG) files (biosignal for each subject)
-* MODA_XML folder : includes the 180 xml files (sleep stages and GS spindles as event for each subject)

--> Read the #README.txt in the "MODA_EDFXML" folder for more details.
+## To download the PSG files used to score spindles.

+* Go to http://www.ceams-carsm.ca/mass and request the complete PSG MASS data V2.0 (SS1 to SS5)
+put online April first 2020.
+Access to these PSG files requires that the investigators submit a copy of their project (as approved by their local ethics board) and a proof of ethical approval.
+Upon reception of these documents, the MASS team will provide to the requesting investigators with the whole set of PSG files required for the MODA Gold Standard.
+Access to the PSG files will be sent by email, one folder per subset (SS1-SS5), shared through OneDrive.
+The whole data set of 200 subjects will be shared even if MODA uses only 180 PSG files.

 ## Interpreting the Results